slideshow-s9/docs/templates.md

 ---
-title: Create Your Own Templates - Template Reference
+title: Create Your Own Templates
 ---

 Create your own templates (use `headers`, `slides`, `name`, etc.)